Treats hot flashes and vaginal problems that are symptoms of menopause.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- Wash your hands with soap and water before and after using this medicine or inserting the ring.
+- Wash your hands with soap and water before and after you use this medicine or insert the vaginal ring.